Gerodote/Nvchad_config_cpp/README.md

     - [x] CMake debugger in neovim !!!
 CMake Generate (`<leader>G`), toggle a breakpoint (`<leader>b`), press Continue(`<F5>`), it works!
 Prerequisite: cmake is 3.27+ and is compiled with dap feature. (for gentoo users `flaggie dev-build/cmake +dap`).
         - [x] build folder is taken from cmake plugin
             - [x] (Resolved) is taken at the initialization of neovim.
 Changed build dir?
 Right now only restart neovim.
+        - [ ] it doesn't take args for a target.
     - [x] c++/c/rust debugger : press CMake debug (`<leader>cd`), enjoy
         - [x] codelldb by default is taken from meson.
 So, generally, no manual typing pathes
         - [ ] how to go through asm instructions?